 We are sharing this because we believe it’s just as important for you to diligence your first institutional investor as it is for us to diligence you.

-Those that are qualified—which for us means they’re ready for their first institutional check, have growing revenue, eager current customers, and a software product that plays to our investment themes of financial inclusion—our analyst collects a certain amount of information on their traction and previous fundraising history.
-It’s actually a standard form we call the Investment Screener.
-(Filling this out is the fastest way to get in front of Valor’s investment team.)
+Those that are qualified—which for us means they’re ready for their first institutional check, have growing revenue, eager current customers, and a software product that plays to our investment themes of financial inclusion—our analyst collects a certain amount of information on their traction, operating docs, and previous fundraising history.
+This is a Due Diligence Request where we formally engage in reviewing that company–it’s gone beyond an intro call for us.

 If a startup hits our competitive benchmarks around growth, traction and funding, then the analyst sets up a meeting with the general partner.
-We try to do this at the company’s offices if possible, but we also welcome you to come out and see us at Atlanta Tech Park, our headquarters, where we work alongside over 80 entrepreneurs building the next big thing.
+We try to do this at the company’s offices if possible.
+We have also made investments via Zoom and never met the founder in person.
+Founders always want to know what competitive benchmarks ARE, but the fact is, it changes quite a bit quarter to quarter relative to dealflow.
+Bottomline, we love to see companies that can grow at least 20% quarter over quarter in customer-driven revenue.

 If we get positive signals in early diligence, we then go to our technical review.

-Our technical team does a thorough review of their code and their dev team.
-It’s not just the code and how it’s deployed, but who owns pieces of it, etc. (We have a long form for this too—institutional VCs are documentation monsters.)
+Our technical team reviews their code and their dev team.
+It’s not just the code and how it’s deployed, but who owns pieces of it, etc.

 - We collect standard information including your backup procedures, github or other code repositories, and your thought processes on scaling the dev team from here.